 Some employers will continue to pay you in full, so check your contract or call into HR to see where you’re at.

-So that’s probably less money + a whole load of new expenses.
+So that’s probably less money than you earn + a whole load of new expenses.

 Those €580 disposable diapers can go in a bin and you can duct tape some cloth to your baby’s rear end and hope for the best.